hasura/ekg-prometheus/Tutorial.md

 ## Using pre-defined sets of metrics

 Other libraries can define sets of metrics that you can register to your metric store.
-For example, the `ekg-core` library defines metrics for the runtime system metrics exposed by `GHC.Stats` -- see `registerGcMetrics`.
+For example, the `ekg-prometheus` library defines metrics for the runtime system metrics exposed by `GHC.Stats` -- see `registerGcMetrics`.
 Libraries that define metrics must also define their own metrics specifications, which you will need to include in your own metrics specification in order to use their metrics.